+Figure 9.
+Rate of fire spread, in meters per second, across 200 meters of X beginning with the transition from simulated mature to reburned landscapes for each fuel/weather/burn scenario.

-Out of the eight total scenarios, only one (once-burned, mean fuel, and extreme weather) experienced sustained fire spread across the majority of the domain.
-In all other scenarios, fire burned into the reburned landscape and halted within 50–75 m beyond the transition point x = 0.
-Both the once-burned and thrice-burned scenarios burned in WFDS, but fire behavior differed greatly between reburn histories.
-In both the once-burned and thrice-burned landscapes, bare patches of ground seemed to prevent fire spread, as demonstrated in both the high-fuel + extreme weather scenarios, in which the fire forked in two directions owing to the presence of a bare patch (Fig. 7A, Fig. 7B).
+Out of the eight total scenarios, only one (once-burned, mean fuel, and extreme weather) experienced sustained crown fire spread across the majority of the domain.
+In all other scenarios, crown fire spread burned into the reburned landscape and halted within 50–75 m beyond the transition point x = 0.
+Both the once-burned and thrice-burned scenarios burned in WFDS, but crown fire behavior differed greatly between reburn histories.
+In both the once-burned and thrice-burned landscapes, bare patches of ground seemed to prevent crown fire spread, as demonstrated in both the high-fuel + extreme weather scenarios, in which the fire forked in two directions owing to the presence of a bare patch (Fig. 7A, Fig. 7B).